tommyvtran97/Gate_Detection/README.md

 #### #2 Creating the required files for setup

 To train the YOLOv3 Tiny model first download the files in https://drive.google.com/open?id=1UvtluYI75IDGwz1y5WXZRuQTpLbvYDKO.
-It contains the following folders and files.
+It contains the following folders and files [Link does not exist anymore].
 * `Folder YOLOv3`
 * `Folder_txt`
 * `Images_Test`